taskcluster/taskcluster-docs/src/presentations/intro-talk/slides/end.md

 ### Conclusion

- * TaskCluster is a Self-Serve Platform
+ * Taskcluster is a Self-Serve Platform
  * Configuration lives in the source tree
  * Developers can configure tasks
  * Access controlled with scopes